Helen Strow collection

 Helen Strow had the opportunity to observe and contribute to home economics educational programs in Asia, Africa, and Latin America.
 From 1956 to 1974, she served as an international extension specialist for the Federal Extension Service of the Department of Agriculture, completing special assignments in many developing countries.
 Strow continued her work from 1976 to 1989 when she served with the International Programs and the International Section of the American Home Economics Association.

 11 Cubic Feet

 Language of Materials

 The collection is organized into five series: 1.
 International and Historic Home Economics Collection.
 2. Instructional Materials.
 3. Correspondence.
-4. Books.
+4. Books and Publications.
 5. Photographs.

 Donor(s) have transferred any applicable copyright to Michigan State University but the collection may contain third-party materials for which copyright was not transferred.
 Copyright restrictions may apply.
 Property Rights: Michigan State University.

 Record group changed from 00171 to UA 17.443 to reflect Strow's connection to Michigan State University.
 M. Badgley-Malone, January 2023